Is Istanbul safe for new and unexpecting travelers?

 Where to stay in Istanbul

-As you may have suspected there are some remarkable places to stay in Istanbul, let’s take a look at these neighborhoods below:
+As you may have suspected there are some remarkable places to stay in Istanbul, let’s take a look at some of these neighborhoods below:

 Sultanahmet